IRS Criminal Litigation

 If CI determines the investigation should be criminally prosecuted, a prosecution recommendation is forwarded to:

 - The Department of Justice, Tax Division, or

 - The United States Attorney for all other investigations.

 Each level of review may determine that evidence does not substantiate criminal charges and the investigation should not be prosecuted.

-Contact an IRS Criminal Investigation Defense Attorney
+Contact an IRS Criminal Litigation Attorney

 If you are the target or subject of a criminal tax investigation, Contact a Los Angeles criminal investigation tax attorney today for a free consultation.
 Everything that you say to an IRS agent can and will be used against you.
 It is imperative that you speak to a tax attorney immediately before speaking to an IRS criminal investigation agent.